Do you know the 5 standards you should demand if hospitalized with Parkinson's?

 What are the 5 recommendations you should insist on if hospitalized with Parkinson’s?

-There are 5 hospital care standards that hospitals the author’s believe we must be meet to avoid preventable harm in Parkinson’s.
+There are 5 hospital care standards that I believe we must be met to avoid preventable harm in Parkinson’s.
+These are recommended by the Parkinson’s Foundation.

 3. Harmful medication events are eliminated.
 Focus should be placed on dopamine-blocking medications, pain medications, and sedatives.
 Commonly contraindicated (do not take) medications like haloperidol, metoclopramide, and prochlorperazine must be avoided.
 There are also medications that are not contraindicated by definition or flagged in common electronic medical record alerts, but can also be harmful.